 We want to provide the most up-to-date information you rely on as we respond to the challenges of the COVID-19 pandemic.
 The RM of St. Clements’ focus is on protecting the health, safety and security of our residents and staff.
 We are continuing to operate as normally as possible.

-#RestartMB Pandemic Response System Moves to Critical (red) in Winnipeg Metro Region, Restricted (orange) in Rest of Province
+#RestartMB Pandemic Response System remains in Critical (red) in Province of Manitoba

 Public Notice – RM of St. Clements Municipal Office Closures

 We are urging all residents to sign up for St. Clements Connect.
 As COVID-19 evolves the RM of St. Clements believes communication with our residents is key to ensuring public safety.
 Our new communication system, Connect, is the best way of doing so as we can alert you to the latest news and emergency updates.